Stand and Deliver

 8. Trace the movement of the insult of giving someone "the finger" from the earliest evidence that it was used through to 20th century United States.
 Suggested Response: Greece to Rome to Europe to North America.
 The last step could have been directly from Europe to North America or from Europe to Central or South America and from there to North America.

-9. Explain how Archimedes, the ancient Greek mathematician, found the area of a circle and how that relates to calculus.
+FOR EXTRA CREDIT IF THE TASTE OF CALCULUS UNIT WAS COVERED IN CLASS: 9.
+Explain how Archimedes, the ancient Greek mathematician, found the area of a circle and how that relates to calculus.
 Draw diagrams if it would help in your explanation.
 (The answer to this question counts for two points.)
 Suggested Response: Archimedes knew the equation for the area of a triangle and, since a regular polygon can be divided into several triangles, he could calculate the area of a regular polygon.
-He added sides to his regular polygon so that it approached closer and closer to the curve of the circle.
+He made his regular polygons smaller and smaller so that they approached closer and closer to the curve of the circle.
 While he could never get his polygon to eliminate all of the area between the edge of the polygon and the curve of the circle, he found that the values for the area of his many sided polygon approached π times the square of the radius (π r2).
 This then is a good approximation for the area of a circle.
 Calculus permits mathematicians to determine the area under a curved line.
 It does this by finding the area of polygons with small sides that approach the shape of the curve, just as Archimedes made the polygons inscribed within the circle approach the shape of the circle.

 ANSWER KEY TO COMPREHENSION TEST ON LITERARY DEVICES IN A WORK OF HISTORICAL FICTION

-1. Compare the characters behavior and appearance at the beginning and the end of the movie.
-Which character changed the most?
-Suggested Response: Angel changed the most over the course of the film.
-The other kids went from poor students to students who mastered the AP Calculus exam.
-Angel, however, was a gang member.
-He had further to go than the other students.
+1. Which character changed the most throughout the course of the story?
+Suggested Response: Probably the best answer will be that it was Angel who changed the most over the course of the film.
+The other kids went from poor students to disciplined scholars who mastered the AP Calculus exam.
+Angel, however, was a gang member and had further to go than the other students.
 An alternative choice is Mr. Escalante who went from being an engineer in a high tech industry to being a teacher and then to achieving the status of a master teacher.

 2. Angel is an interesting character, constantly getting into trouble and constantly figuring a way to get out of it.
 What drove this character?
 Suggested Response: There is no one correct answer.
 Here is an example of a good answer: Angel was an angry young man.
 Through the course of the movie he realized that his anger wouldn't get him anywhere and that learning calculus would.